ngardner045/slam-bot/QUICK_START_PI.md

 - RealSense D455 camera
 - 2x DC motors with encoders

+## 🚨 **Important: Package Availability**

+Some ROS2 packages are not available for ARM64 architecture on Raspberry Pi.
+The Dockerfiles have been updated to only install available packages.
+See `PI_PACKAGE_NOTES.md` for details.

 ## 🎯 Quick Setup (3 Steps)

 ### **Step 1: Clone and Setup**